 By now, many of you may have already set goals for this year.
 Even if you have, this post will help you clarify if what you’ve picked is best.

 Reaching your goals comes from knowing the right number of things to focus on.

 A common problem poker player’s have is they want too much.
-You start thinking about what you want to accomplish this year, or what habits you want to break from last year and a lot comes to mind.
-It starts with a wanting to play more, and then you want to play more tables, make more money, maybe go for SuperNova Elite, study 10+ a week too, and move up several limits.
+You start thinking about what you want to accomplish this year.
+Or what habits you want to break from last year and a lot comes to mind.
+It starts with a wanting to play more.
+To do you want to play more tables.
+Which will result in making more money.
+Now while your focus is already on putting in volume, maybe you can go for SuperNova Elite.
+But of course, we can’t forget to study 10+ hours a week too, and move up several limits.

-When you want too much, your mind is divided and you won’t have enough focus to accomplish much.
+When you want too much, it clouds your decision making process.
+Your mind is divided and you won’t have enough focus to accomplish much.
 Essentially you’re multitasking – you can do many things ok, or a few really well.
 Narrow focus is essential to achieve your goal because it means you’re automatically going to not be less focused on things that don’t matter and more focused on the stuff that does.

 Keep in mind too, if you do a few things really well this year, you’ll have greater potential to do even more next year because you’ve gotten really good, made a bunch of money, created more opportunity, etc., by being really focused.

 Another big key to making 2022 a successful year is having goals that push you, but not too much.
 They need to be challenging, but still possible.
 You have 365 days – that’s a shit load of time, but that doesn’t mean your goal achieving powers are limitless.